oracle-livelabs/database/hitchhikers-guide-upgrade-to-23ai/15-downgrade-pdb/downgrade-pdb.md

     ```
     </details>

-9. Ensure all components have been downgraded and are *valid* or *option off*.
+9. Ensure all components have been downgraded and are *VALID* or *OPTION OFF*.

     ```
     <copy>